Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Conclusion

 This study presents ATM-Net, an innovative framework that integrates anatomy-aware text guidance with multi-modal fusion for the fine-grained segmentation of the lumbar spine in MRI.
 Our method stands out due to its ability to generate informative text prompts in an annotation-free manner.
 It provides deep anatomical insights that are effectively integrated with image features, thus overcoming the various limitations of the existing solutions.

-Our comprehensive experimental evaluations demonstrate that ATM-Net outperforms current SOTA methods across various metrics, especially regarding class discrimination and segmentation details.
+Our comprehensive experimental evaluations demonstrate that ATM-Net outperforms current SOTA methods and other VLMs across various metrics, especially regarding class discrimination and segmentation details.
 These results highlight the potential of our approach in providing clinicians with detailed, reliable segmentations that are pivotal for accurate diagnosis of spinal conditions.

 Note that the ATPG module is annotation-free and modality-independent.
-Its design for adaptive text prompt generation and the integration with visual models can easily be transferred to other imaging modalities and various medical or non-medical tasks.
-While our method has shown impressive results, it has limitations.
+Its design for adaptive text prompt generation and the integration with visual models can be easily transferred to other imaging modalities and various medical or non-medical tasks.
+While our method shows impressive results, it has limitations.
 Currently, text prompts are generated only from image annotations, which may not cover broad anatomical knowledge.
-Looking ahead, we see exciting research directions.
-First, we plan to enhance ATPG by including more knowledge sources, like clinical reports, to improve text prompts.
-Second, we plan to fully leverage the transfer potential of ATM-Net by applying this design to more imaging modalities and a wider range of application scenarios.
+Looking ahead, we see exciting research directions: (1) We plan to enhance ATPG by including more knowledge sources, like clinical reports, to improve text prompts.
+(2) We aim to fully leverage the transfer potential of ATM-Net by applying it to more imaging modalities and a wider range of application scenarios.